-Quickstart: Create a Kubernetes cluster on Azure Stack HCI using Windows Admin Center
+Quickstart: Create a local Kubernetes cluster on Azure Stack HCI and Windows Server using Windows Admin Center

-Applies to: Azure Stack HCI, Windows Server 2019 Datacenter
+Applies to: Azure Stack HCI and Windows Server

-After you have set up your Azure Kubernetes Service host, you can create a Kubernetes cluster using Windows Admin Center.
-To instead use PowerShell, see Create a Kubernetes cluster with PowerShell.
+After you have set up your Azure Kubernetes Service (AKS) host, you can use Windows Admin Center to create a local Kubernetes cluster.
+To use PowerShell instead, see Create a Kubernetes cluster with PowerShell.

-Before proceeding to the Kubernetes cluster create wizard, make sure you have Set up Azure Kubernetes Service and check the system requirements if you haven't already.
-The Kubernetes cluster create wizard can be reached through the All Connections page or the Azure Kubernetes Service host dashboard.
+Before proceeding to the Create Kubernetes cluster wizard, make sure you have Set up Azure Kubernetes Service and check the system requirements.
+You can access the Create Kubernetes cluster wizard through the Azure Kubernetes Service host dashboard.

-Creating a Kubernetes cluster from the Azure Kubernetes Service host dashboard
+Create a local Kubernetes cluster in the Azure Kubernetes Service host dashboard

-You may also create a Kubernetes cluster through the Azure Kubernetes Service host dashboard.
-This dashboard can be found in the Azure Kubernetes Service tool when you are connected to the system that is using an Azure Kubernetes Service host deployed on it.
-Follow the steps below and then proceed to the Kubernetes cluster create wizard section:
+You can create a local Kubernetes cluster through the Azure Kubernetes Service host dashboard.
+This dashboard can be found in the Azure Kubernetes Service tool if you're connected to the system that has an Azure Kubernetes Service host deployed on it.
+Follow the steps below and then proceed to the Use the Create Kubernetes cluster wizard section:

-- Connect to the system where you wish to create your Kubernetes cluster and navigate to the Azure Kubernetes Service tool.
+Connect to the system where you wish to create your Kubernetes cluster and then navigate to the Azure Kubernetes Service tool.
 This system should already have an Azure Kubernetes Service host set up.

-- Select the Add cluster button under the Kubernetes cluster heading as shown in the image below:
+Select the Add cluster button under the Kubernetes cluster heading as shown in the image below:

-You've reached the Kubernetes cluster create wizard through the All Connections page or the Azure Kubernetes Service tool.
-Let's get started:
+This section describes how to use the Create Kubernetes cluster wizard through the Azure Kubernetes Service tool.

-- Review the prerequisites for the system that will host the Kubernetes cluster and those for Windows Admin Center.
-When finished, select Next.
+Review the prerequisites for the system that will host the Kubernetes cluster and Windows Admin Center.
+When you're finished, select Next.

-- On the Basics page, configure information about your cluster, such as Azure Arc integration, Azure Kubernetes Service host information, and primary node pool size.
-The Azure Kubernetes Service host field requires the fully qualified domain name of the Azure Stack HCI or Windows Server 2019 Datacenter cluster that you used when walking through the setup page.
+On the Basics page, configure information about your Kubernetes cluster.
+The Azure Kubernetes Service host field requires the fully qualified domain name of the Azure Stack HCI and Windows Server cluster that you used during the setup process.
 You must have completed the host setup for this system through the Azure Kubernetes Service tool.
-In public preview, the node count is not editable and will default to 2, but node size can be configured for larger workloads.
-When complete, select Next.
+When you're finished, select Next.

 Review your selections on the Review + create page.
 When you're satisfied, select Create to begin deployment.
 Your deployment progress will be shown at the top of this page.

 After your deployment is complete, the Next steps page details how to manage your cluster.
-This page also contains your SSH Key.
 If you chose to disable the Azure Arc integration in the previous step, some of the information and instructions on this page may not be available or functional.

 In this quickstart, you deployed a Kubernetes cluster.
-To learn more about Azure Kubernetes Service on Azure Stack HCI and walk through how to deploy and manage Linux applications on AKS on Azure Stack HCI, continue to the following tutorial:
+To learn more about Azure Kubernetes Service on Azure Stack HCI and Windows Server and walk through how to deploy and manage Linux applications on AKS on Azure Stack HCI and Windows Server, continue to the following tutorial: